 Uncontrolled stress is unhealthy.
 Listen to Scotty.
-If you keep going at this rate, the engines gonna blow!
-It does bad things to our bodies.
+If you keep going at this rate, “the engines gonna blow!”
+It does terrible things to our bodies.
 But what if we take those stressful times and make them better bad times?

-Don’t do what I did.
-I waited until my job had me stressed and I was feeling like life was moving towards the horrible side.
+Please don’t do what I did.
+I waited until my job stressed me, and I felt like life was moving towards the horrible side.
 After weeks, I finally tried some meditation.
-I started working on this blog and a couple books.
+I started working on this blog and a couple of books.
 I learned to manage the stress.
 I eventually realized the job isn’t horrible.
 It’s good.
 It just didn’t fit me.

 Start a meditation practice now.
-If life is good, it will push it towards great.
-If life is bad, meditation will push it towards good.
+If life is good, meditation will push it towards great.
+If life is bad, meditation will move it towards good.
 See The Reals above.
 There will be bad times, but meditation will make them better bad times.

-I learned it wasn’t the job causing me stress, but my resistance to the changes.
+I learned it wasn’t the job causing me stress but my resistance to the changes.
 Now, I still don’t jive with the changes at work, but they don’t stress me out.
 As much.
-I just realized it wasn’t good or bad, I just thought it into bad.
+I realized it wasn’t good or bad.
+Instead, I just thought it into bad.

-What it if we went for a walk or a run or made a budget?
-Exercise–although a form of stress itself–is better than uncontrolled stress.
+What if we went for a walk or a run or made a budget?
+Although a form of stress itself, exercise is better than uncontrolled stress.
 Maybe we’ll see something on our walk or run that will distract us from thinking about all those horrible things that will probably never happen?

 Try this.
 Just sit on the sidewalk and watch insects crawling around.

-I think that qualifies as mindfulness.
-I think it also qualifies as exposure therapy if you fear insects.
+I think that qualifies as mindfulness, and I think it also qualifies as exposure therapy if you fear insects.

 I bet there are insects near your stressful job too.

-A little savings can make a bad time a better bad time.
+A little money in a savings account can make a bad time a better bad time.